msjimc/circularMT/Guide/README.md

 Figure 41: Using the ```Delete feature(s)``` form, the unwanted ***OH_3a***, ***OH_3b***, ***OH_2a*** and ***OH_2b*** features have been removed.
 <hr />

-#### Note:
-If a number of features have the same name, but you only want to delete some of them, open the ```Edit feature names``` dialog box ([see here](#manually-editing-a-features-name)) and select the feature type and enter the feature's name and then press the Number button below the  text area you entered the feature's name in.
+***Note:*** If a number of features have the same name, but you only want to delete some of them, open the ```Edit feature names``` dialog box ([see here](#manually-editing-a-features-name)) and select the feature type, enter the feature's name and then press the ```Number``` button.
 This will number the feature's names allowing you to select specific features.
-Once, you have done, reselect ***Gene*** option from the ```Select name tag``` drop down list ([see here](#changing-the-features-name-to-an-alternative-name-in-the-data-file)).
+Once, you have done this, open the ```Delete feature(s)``` dialog box and delete the desired feature and then select ***Gene*** option from the ```Select name tag``` drop down list ([see here](#changing-the-features-name-to-an-alternative-name-in-the-data-file)) to remove the numbering from the remaining features.

 ## Moving the genome's center point
+### Circular maps
 By default, the center of the circle representing the genome is placed in the middle of the image area and the circle is rescaled to stop text overrunning the edge of the image.
-However, for images with long feature names the scaling process may be stopped to make sure the image doesn't become too small and the text over runs the edge of the image or the image is smaller than you'd like (Figure 42).
-This can be resolved by moving the center of the image so the the text doesn't over run.
+However, for images with long feature names the image may be smaller than you'd like or the scaling process halted to make sure the image doesn't become too small leaving the text to over run the edge of the image (Figure 42).
+This issue may be resolved by moving the center of the image giving the name more space to be written in.

 ![Figure 42](images/figure42.jpg)

-Figure 42: The renamed TRNF sequence causes the image to be too small.
+Figure 42: The renamed TRNF feature's name is truncated and the image is too small.
 <hr />

 The two number selection controls to the right of the ```Move left-right``` amd ```Move up-down``` labels (see blue box in Figure 42) allow the position of the center of the genome to be moved.
 As the center moves the image will resize itself to try to stop text over running the image area.
 Setting the value in the control to the right of the ```Move left-right``` label to ***80***, will shift the image to the right allowing it to increase in size while still displaying the edited text for the TRNF tRNA feature (Figure 43).